Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 A story of true love and friendship that spans centuries and a reminder they are treasures for which we should truly be thankful.

-I never tire of watching this movie.
+I never tire of watching this classic science fiction movie.
 It was directed and produced by George Pal and stars Rod Taylor, Yvette Mimieux, and Alan Young.
 The story comes from an 1895 novella of the same name by H. G. Wells.
 It’s a charming depiction of the adventures of one man’s journey into the future, and the monsters and promise for a better world he finds there.
 The film was awarded an academy award for the time-lapse photography used to depict the rapid passage of time and the changing world as seen from the protagonist’s point of view while using the machine.
 In one of the film’s most memorable scenes, the accelerated passage of time is portrayed by the fashions changed on a mannequin in a store window.
 The art direction is also admirable, the genuinely creepy, and unsavory appearance of the Morlocks stills holds up today, and the time machine itself is nothing less than an iconic work of art that far transcends its intended pragmatic creation as a prop.